If you have a smart pooch in need of entertainment, then you’re probably looking for the best dog puzzle toys available!

 You can change up where you put the treats to change the level of puzzle difficulty for your dog.

-The popular KONG Wobbler Treat Dispensing Dog Toy is a perennial favorite.
+The popular KONG Wobbler Treat Dispensing Dog Toy is a firm favorite.

 Kong is a trusted global name in canine pet products, including treat puzzle toys.
 This particular Kong puzzle toy is a variation on the original Kong Classic.